oVirt/vdsm/doc/thin-provisioning.md

 - Much less work for the periodic workers, checking only drives during LSM, and extending drives marked for extension.
 - Eliminates the major source of discarded worker
-- Since drive monitor does nothing most of the time, delays in drive monitoring are unlikely, avoiding delays in extending drives, that may lead to pausing a VM.
+- Since volume monitor does nothing most of the time, delays in drive monitoring are unlikely, avoiding delays in extending drives, that may lead to pausing a VM.